kakalak-lumberJack/arabesque/README.md

 #Depends

 This app depends on default and moreblocks for stairsplus compatibility.
+Currently crafts are still being written, so this mod should only be deployed on creative mode.

+Also, glass-type nodes will not look as inteneded if connected glass is selected in setting

 #Credits: